How Cloud-Based Manufacturing ERP Software has changed with Business Central

-Microsoft has always encouraged add-ons for their product lines.
-If you think about it, Windows is a software product designed specifically for people to write programs as "addons."
+Microsoft has always encouraged add-ons for its product lines.
+If you think about it, Windows is a software product designed specifically for people to write programs as “addons.”
 Windows doesn’t come with CAD software or a word processor.
 You buy the one you want.

 As I said there are lots of addons for Business Central.
 That requires some kind of app store, a requirement of any modern cloud-based manufacturing ERP software product.
 AppSource is Microsoft’s enterprise-class software addon headquarters.
 AppSource is designed to allow publishers to create and market extensions (apps) for Business Central and many other Microsoft products.

 The new Cost of Cloud ERP

 With the introduction of cloud software in general, the math has changed for the better.
-If you are interested in Business Central as a product, then you might be interested in how the cost and Return on Investment (ROI) has changed.
+If you are interested in Business Central as a product, then you might be interested in how the cost and Return on Investment (ROI) have changed.
 Here is a brief overview and idea generator to help you calculate the Return on Investment (ROI) of purchasing and implementing Business Central.

 Reduced User Count during Training of Business Central